Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 Now we need to change Type for the ESP partition:
 ```
 Command (m for help): t
-Partition number (1-2, default 1): 2
+Partition number (1-2, default 1):
 Partition type or alias (type L to list all): 1
 Changed type of partition 'Linux filesystem' to 'EFI System'.
 ```
-And after we need to set for Extended boot
+Then set the type for the Extended boot partition.
 ```
 Command (m for help): t
 Partition number (1-2, default 1): 2